AnySpy/CSC388-IDS/README.md

 # CSC388-IDS
-An IDS developed for my secure computing class
+An IDS developed for my secure computing class at Missouri State University

 # Ideas
 1. We create a list of dictionaries (sigdict) that parses files stored in ./signatures.txt